augustominaya/augustominaya-devops_test/README.md

 ### Jenkins Pipeline Step 1 - Test_QA_EC2

 * **Image in packer.** The cycle is started by verifying if the file named “last_image.log” exists in the operating system.
-If positive, the id of the image found inside the file is read and exported to an environment variable.
+If it is positive, the id of the image found inside the file is read and exported to an environment variable, otherwise the test is unsuccessful.**Test failed**
 * **Terraform Apply.** Through an environment variable, we pass terraform the id of the image to use, and launch the terraform apply command.
-* **Terraform error.** If the instance is created correctly we continue the process, otherwise the test is unsuccessful.
+* **Terraform error.** If the instance is created correctly we continue the process, otherwise the test is unsuccessful. **Test failed**
 * **Get instance IP.** With the terraform output command we retrieve the public ip of the instance,
-* **Instance ip ok ?** If the IP is recovered we continue the process, otherwise the test is unsuccessful.
+* **Instance ip ok ?** If the IP is recovered we continue the process, otherwise the test is unsuccessful. **Test failed**
 * **App http request.** Using the curl command we make an http request to the previously recovered public ip.
 * **Get response code.** We retrieve the http response code.
-* **Response code ok ?** If the http code is satisfactory we give the test completed, otherwise it is unsuccessful.
+* **Response code ok ?** If the http code is satisfactory we give the test completed, otherwise it is unsuccessful. **Test failed**
-* **Terraform destroy.** The test completes successfully, we terminate the instance with terraform destroy, and the application test completes successfully.
+* **Terraform destroy.** The test completes successfully, we terminate the instance with terraform destroy.
+* **Test complete.** The application test is completed successfully.

 ![Jenkins Pipeline](/images_infra/pipelinestep2.png)